singhmi4/100-days-of-code/log.md

 **Thoughts:** I did not know too much about back-end developing before installing CodeAnywhere application.
 However, I feel a lot better after installing the application, learning the basic command line actions, and getting a better understanding about what Node.JS is and why it is used

 **Link to Work:** Nothing yet

+### Day 2: January 11, 2018

+**Today's Progress**: Defined 3D Character movement and camera rotation in Unity

+**Thoughts:**

+*Unity Game Development:*
+Creating character movement in Unity was a lot simpler than expected.
+However, character camera rotation was slightly more challenging.
+Adding the Y rotation camera movement to the Player GameObject directly caused the Player to move forward/backward.
+The script caused the player to rotate in the Y direction thus affecting the velocity in the Y direction.
+The solution to this, pointed out by the Unity instructor, was to create a GameObject specifically for pivoting along the x-axis and nest it within the Player object and nest the Main Camera in the new GameObject.
+This didn't cause the Player itself to rotate when the camera was rotated about the x-axis.

+*Web Development:*
+Update later to come!

+**Link to Work:** Nothing yet
 <!--
 ##### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)